Adeinfo/comfy-ecommerce/README.md

-This is a vanilla javascript project with ref to @John-Smilga Create a shopping cart using vanilla javascript
+This is a vanilla javascript project with reference to @John-Smilga.

+# Create a shopping cart using vanilla javascript

-User Interface has the following (i.e lading page)
+# User Interface has the following (i.e lading page)

 1. A navbar with the following;
    a.
 Menu Icon.